 It does take practice to maintain a good pregnancy posture.
 Your chiropractor can give you techniques that will help you with your posture.
 Honestly, the easiest way to remember to adjust your posture will be the pain you feel when you are not standing, sitting, or resting comfortably.

 What has been your biggest posture issue during pregnancy?
 What helps you maintain a good pregnancy posture and avoid back pain?

 Dr. Brent Wells, D.C., founded Better Health Chiropractic & Physical Rehab Juneau and has been a chiropractor for over 20 years.
 His practice has treated thousands of patients from different health problems using services designed to help give long-lasting relief.
 Dr. Wells is also the author of over 700 online health articles.
 He is a proud member of the American Chiropractic Association and the American Academy of Spine Physicians.
 He continues his education to remain active and updated in studies related to physical rehab, biomechanics, spine conditions, and more.

 Is this your first pregnancy or your third?
 After having my fifth baby, I compiled all my pregnancy notes and research into a book for new moms!
 Beginner’s Guide to Growing Baby: Tips to Help You Through All Four Trimesters includes everything I’ve learned through five pregnancies, as well as the wisdom and advice of my good friend, Anna Eastland.
 She’s a mom of 8 babies, including one in heaven and one more on the way.
 If we could have you over for coffee and sit down to chat about bellies and babies, this is what we’d tell you!
 Between us, we’ve got you covered for everything you need to know about a natural, healthy pregnancy!
-Subscribe to my email newsletter to find out when Beginner’s Guide to Growing Baby is available (very soon!).
+Beginner’s Guide to Growing Baby is available on Amazon.